 This is an issue that is not necessarily specific to LGBTQ+ organizations.

-Mazzoni didn’t directly state whether or not the cash flow issues that caused Tritinger to enter these merchant cash advance agreements were related to problems receiving city reimbursements in a timely manner.
+Mazzoni didn’t directly state whether or not the cash flow issues that caused Tritinger to enter into these merchant cash advance agreements were related to problems receiving city reimbursements in a timely manner.

 “Inconsistent cashflow is a universal obstacle among nonprofit healthcare centers and is the result of a variety of drivers.
 In this case, had our former CFO been truthful and transparent, we could have been nimble — as we always are — to avert this situation,” Mazzoni’s spokesperson told PGN.
 “To be clear, under no circumstance would the leadership of Mazzoni Center have ever authorized the type of loan agreements with what appear to be unscrupulous lenders that were entered into by a former, rogue staff member.”